cthoyt/cthoyt.github.io/_posts/2026-01-16-mappings-for-automated-assembly.md

 databases that are used to construct knowledge graphs.

 However, much like knowledge, synonyms for the same concept might be spread over multiple different resources.
-Therefore, we semantic mappings can be used to group multiple terms together and pool all of their synonyms, which both improves recall and reduces the number of duplicate groundings that might be given for a given part of text.
+Therefore, semantic mappings can be used to group multiple terms together and pool all of their synonyms, which both improves recall and reduces the number of duplicate groundings that might be given for a given part of text.

 ![](/img/mappings-automated-assembly/synonyms-assembly.svg)